 This Type Sample document demonstrates the characters and a sample text.

-Narnoor is a complex Indic script which requires reordering.
-The font has been tested to work on Microsoft Word, Microsoft Edge, Notepad, LibreOffice, Firefox, and Adobe InDesign.
+The Narnoor font has been tested to work on Microsoft Word, Microsoft Edge, Notepad, LibreOffice, Firefox, and Adobe InDesign.
 There may be some settings which must be modified in order for the font to work.
 For example, in Microsoft Word, go to the Font / Advanced menu and select Ligatures / All.
 In Adobe InDesign, select Paragraph / Adobe World-Ready Paragraph Composer.

 Narnoor is designed to work with Graphite or OpenType advanced font technologies.
 To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.